bringauto/fleet/doc/Station.md

  # Station

-Station is a place where the can load/unload cargo.
+Station is a place where the car can load/unload cargo.

 Properties

 - `name: string`.
 Name of the Station that will be shown in the GUI
 - `contactPhone: string`.
-Context phone of the station used for Twilio notification
+Contact phone of the station used for Twilio notification
 - `latitude: float`.
 Latitude of the station ([WGS84])
 - `longitude: float`. longitude of the station ([WGS84])
 - `id: int`.
 Station database ID